Religion in Morocco: Religiosity

 Survey results released in 2019 by Arab Barometer revealed that 13% of respondents who did the survey said they were not religious, compared to 82% who said they were, with 44% answering that they were somewhat religious, and 38% describing themselves as religious.
 Among those aged 18–29, only 24% said they were religious, compared to 68% of those aged 60 or more.
 Those without a university education were 20 points more likely to be religious than those with a degree.
 The proportion of religious respondents who were women was 44%, while 31% of men identified as such.
 The same survey saw nearly 100 percent of respondents identify as Muslims.
 Another 2021 Arab Barometer survey found that 67.8% of Moroccans identified as religious, 29.1% as somewhat religious, and 3.1% as non religious.

 A 2015 poll by Gallup International found that 93% of those surveyed said they were a religious person, 4% responded that they were not a religious person, while about 1% described themselves as "convinced atheists".

 Freedom of religion

-The government plays an active role in determining and policing religious practice for Muslims, and disrespecting Islam in public can carry punishments in the forms of fines and imprisonment.
+The government plays an active role in determining and policing religious practice for Muslims.
+Disrespecting Islam in public can carry punishments in the forms of fines and imprisonment.

 Only the religions of Islam and Judaism are recognized by the Moroccan constitution as native to the country, with all other religions being considered "foreign".
-While foreigners can generally practice their religion in peace, citizens who practice "foreign religions" face obstacles from the government and social pressure.
-In particular, Shia Muslims and members of the Baháʼí Faith face discrimination from the government, as do some Christian groups.
+Foreigners can generally practice their religion in peace as long as they don't criticize Islam.

-In 2023, Morocco was ranked as one of the 30 countries in the world where it is most dangerous to be a Christian.
+In 2022, Morocco opened the first university campus synagogue in the Arab world as a symbol of tolerance.